Luke Humphries: 2023: First major titles

-In the 2023 World Championship, Humphries reached the fourth round before losing 4–1 to Stephen Bunting.
+At the 2023 World Championship, Humphries reached the fourth round before losing 4–1 to Stephen Bunting.
 He won a European Tour title and two Players Championship titles on the 2023 PDC Pro Tour.
 Humphries retained the European Darts Matchplay, surviving four match darts from Dirk van Duijvenbode to prevail 8–7 in a deciding leg.
 Over a week later, he defeated Dave Chisnall 8–7 to win Players Championship 15.
 He then defeated Kevin Doets 8–6 in the final of Players Championship 20.
+He reached the semi-finals of the World Matchplay, where he was beaten 17–15 by Jonny Clayton.

-In October, Humphries won his first major title at the 2023 World Grand Prix, defeating tournament favourite Gerwyn Price 5–2 in the final.
-The £120,000 prize money earned through this victory saw him move into a career-high fourth in the PDC Order of Merit.
-He won his second major televised title 42 days later at the 2023 Grand Slam of Darts, defeating Rob Cross 16–8 in the final with a three-dart average of 104.69.

-Humphries won his third televised title at the 2023 Players Championship Finals.
-He came back from 9–5 down to defeat Michael van Gerwen 11–9 in a match where van Gerwen hit a nine-dart finish but missed eight darts at doubles in the 19th leg to set up a deciding leg, before Humphries won the match on double 1.
+In October, Humphries won his first major title at the World Grand Prix.
+He overcame a 2–0 deficit to beat Peter Wright 3–2 in the second round after Wright missed match darts, before defeating tournament favourite Gerwyn Price 5–2 in the final.
+The £120,000 prize money earned through this victory saw him move into fourth in the PDC Order of Merit.
+He won his second major televised title 42 days later at the Grand Slam of Darts, defeating Rob Cross 16–8 in the final.
+Humphries added a third title at the Players Championship Finals.
+He came back from 9–5 down to defeat Michael van Gerwen 11–9.